talmolab/webRTC-connect/README.md

 ## Contributing

-- Use the `devcontainer.json` to open the repo in a dev container using VS Code.
+- Use the `devcontainer.json` to open the repo in a dev container using VS Code for the Worker and Signaling Server separately.
   - There is some test data in the `tests` directory that will be automatically mounted for use since the working directory is the workspace.
   - Rebuild the container when you make changes using `Dev Container: Rebuild Container`.